slowernews/wisdom-tldr/chapters/3-2_action_execution.md

 ## On balance

 <!--
+#q["Balance is not something you find, it’s something you create."-- Jana Kingsford []

-- alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo Don’t make your job your whole life, or your art your sole income.
++ alguem mais loose q tu é um maluco, mais tight é um nhónhó. somos a medida de tudo
-#q["Balance is not something you find, it’s something you create."-- Jana Kingsford [unknown]
++ Don’t make your job your whole life, or your art your sole income.
 -->

 > *"Everything should be made as simple as possible, but not simpler."